 What is yellow fever?

 Yellow fever is a disease caused by a virus that is spread through mosquito bites.
-Symptoms take 3–6 days to develop and include fever, chills, headache, backache, and muscle aches.
+Symptoms take 3 to 6 days to develop and include fever, chills, headache, backache, and muscle aches.
 About 15% of people who get yellow fever develop serious illness that can lead to bleeding, shock, organ failure, and sometimes death.

 Who is at risk?

 Travelers to certain parts of South America and Africa are at risk for yellow fever.